Connect with us

 The heatmap shows the distribution of grants across the U.S. and territories over the years (2019-24) using a warm color palette to indicate intensity.
 Darker shades represent higher grant counts, while lighter shades indicate fewer grants.
 The far-right column provides the total number of grants awarded to each state or territory over all years.
 A detailed breakdown of the 2021 year awardees is still being compiled thus it is temporarily excluded.

-How the analysis was completed: We reviewed publicly available data from the Society for Science’s STEM Action microgrant program for the years 2019, 2020, 2022, 2023, and 2024.
+About the analysis: We reviewed publicly available data from the Society for Science’s STEM Action microgrant program for the years 2019, 2020, 2022, 2023, and 2024.
 This included examining the individual year grant pages and any available press releases to identify funding recipients, amounts, and descriptions.
 We categorized the grants awarded by location, type, and focus areas of their work and other dimensions some of which are showcased above.
 This is part of our ongoing broader visualization of the civic science funding landscape.

 Fanuel Muindi is a former neuroscientist turned civic science scholar-journalist and entrepreneur.
 He is a Professor of Practice in the College of Arts, Media, and Design at Northeastern University where he leads the Civic Science Media Lab.
 Dr. Muindi received his Bachelor’s degree in Biology and PhD in Organismal Biology from Morehouse College and Stanford University respectively.
 He completed his postdoctoral training at MIT.